-TIAA has over $250 billion in invested assets and over $300 billion in total assets, which solidifies its position as a financially stable insurance company.
+TIAA has over $320 billion in total assets and $38.8 billion in capital and surplus, which solidifies its position as a financially stable insurance company.

 Moreover, as mentioned above, TIAA not only survived the Wall Street Crash as well as the Great Depression, but it actually managed to emerge stronger in the aftermath.

 It shows that the company has a solid investment strategy and is capable of holding its own even during downturns and crashes.
 It also shows that the company is led by an experienced and level-headed management team which is focused on long-term growth.